Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Last on the list is the Standing Shoulder Opener, designed to ease up the hamstrings, the lower back, and the chest region.

-To do this pose, get a chair with a back (waist level).
+Get a chair with a back (waist level) to do this pose.

-Stand at arm’s length behind the chair with some space behind you as well.
+Stand at arm’s length behind the chair with some space behind you.

-Make sure when you bend forward towards the chair, your hands are positioned in line with the height of the chair (or whatever feels comfortable for you).
+When you bend forward towards the chair, your hands are positioned in line with the chair’s height (or whatever feels comfortable for you).

 Conclusion

-For the most part, it’s important for pregnant women to seek advice from a doctor before engaging in most of the above-mentioned poses.
+For the most part, it’s essential for pregnant women to seek advice from a doctor before engaging in most of the poses mentioned above.

-Morning sickness, energy levels, or general discomfort is something most women encounter during pregnancy and they also influence how active you’ll be in carrying out the aforementioned exercises.
+Morning sickness, energy levels, or general discomfort is something most women encounter during pregnancy, and they also influence how active you’ll be in carrying out the exercises, as mentioned above.

 Do let us know what you think in the comment section.